jvassev/ansinetes/README.md

 ```
 When the OpenVPN bridge is opened you can target the pod themselves.
 This is not something you would do in production but is worth having around when troubleshooting.

-OpenVPN can be configured to change the DNS of your machine but it's highly OS-specific and it's not done.
+OpenVPN client can be put in control of the DNS of your machine but it's highly OS-specific and it's not done here.

 For demo purposes an nginx-ingress controller runs on two nodes.
 You can change this by adding/removing hosts to the `ingress-edges` group in the `hosts` file.

+Ansinetes will also deploy DataDog and Sysdig daemonsets if enabled in the configuration.
+The yaml files are kept close the original versions, only the API key is set (and occasionally a bug fixed).
+If you wish to enable/disable these services run kubernetes-bootstrap.yaml again.

 # Customizing the deployment
 The easiest way to customize the deployment is to edit the `ansible/group_vars/all.yaml` file.
 You can control many options there.
 If you want to experiment with other Kubernetes config options you can edit the ansible/k8s-config/*.j2 templates.
 They are borrowed from the [init](https://github.com/Kubernetes/contrib/tree/master/init/systemd) contrib dir.
 If you find an option worthy of putting in a group var please contribute!
 The systemd unit files will hardly need to be touched though.
 The `hosts` can be changed to remap/resize pools allocated to different components.